ElementalMP4/SebUtils/README.md

 # PaperUtils

-Lightweight commands to make a vanilla paper server a bit more friendly, without the need for enormous and complicated plugins and APIs
+Lightweight commands to make a vanilla paper server a bit more friendly, without the need for enormous and complicated plugins and APIs and permissions and all that shebang.
+The bare essentials, and what I usually find myself requiring when I want to start a server for friends.

+## What it do

+- AFK messages (After 10 minutes of inactivity)
+- Homes (multiple per user)
+- Teleportation
+- Chat nicknames and colours
+- Simple permissions

 # Installing